intel-iot-devkit/joule-code-samples/range-finder-scanner-js/README.md

 ### How to set up

-To begin, the project already exists as a template in Intel® XDK IoT Edition.
+To begin, the project already exists as a template in the Intel® XDK IoT Edition.
 You can follow the following steps to set it up.

 1. Under "START A NEW PROJECT" (to the left of the screen), click on Templates
 2. Now select "Range Finder Scanner" (more to the centre and the right of the screen) as the template that you want to try out.